 First understand that the circuit or plug you are using may have other plugs on it as well.
 If the circuit you are using is a 15 amp circuit, it means that the total amps on that circuit cannot be greater than 15 amps or the breaker will trip.
 So you may not actually have 15 amps available to you depending on what else is operating off of that circuit.

-So, just because you are now plugged in, does not mean you can run all of the electrical appliance at one time like you could if you were hooked up at a Campground or RV Park.
+So, just because you are now plugged in, does not mean you can run all of the electrical appliances at one time like you could if you were hooked up at a campground or RV Park.
 You have to limit your usage to be below the 15 Amp limit for the circuit you are hooked up to.
 If you exceed the amperage limit you will continually trip the house circuit breaker.

 Here are some Amp usage numbers for common electrical items found in an RV.

 Join the Good Sam Club Today!
 Discounts, Tips, Tools & Much More!AMP HOGS

 These appliances should not be run at the same time or you will trip the circuit breaker;